 The good news is that COVID-19 test samples are not difficult to ship compliantly.
-“COVID-19 test samples are classified as Biological Substance, Category B” says Beetz, “which means they are not generally capable of causing permanent disability or life-threatening or fatal disease in otherwise healthy humans.
+(Though please see the update below.)
+“COVID-19 test samples are classified in the U.S. as Biological Substance, Category B” says Beetz, “which means they are not generally capable of causing permanent disability or life-threatening or fatal disease in otherwise healthy humans.
 Category B biological substances are relatively easy to transport in a compliant manner.”

 (Category A infectious substances such as Ebola, which are considered immediately life-threatening, are governed by far more restrictive regulations.)

 UPDATE: The World Health Organization (WHO) has assigned COVID-19 or SARS-CoV-2 virus clinical (non-propagated) samples to Category B and cultures/isolates to Category A while the United States has assigned both (i.e. clinical and cultures) samples to Category B.

 This means that as long as the intended shipment of cultures is within the U.S., you can send it as Cat B. But if either the origin, destination or transit country is issuing a different policy, then you must observe it.

 The Centers for Disease Control and Prevention offers this guideline for COVID-19 specimen packing and shipping:

 Pack and ship suspected and confirmed SARS-CoV-2 patient specimens as UN 3373 Biological Substance, Category B, in accordance with the current edition of the International Air Transport Association (IATA) Dangerous Goods Regulations.
 Personnel must be trained to pack and ship according to the regulations and in a manner that corresponds to their function-specific responsibilities.